 • Complex commercial and regulatory issues, often in the context of broader litigation and strategic transactions

-She develops commercially focused strategies for clients to resolve regulatory issues, minimize litigation and enforcement risks, and overcome transactional hurdles.
-She counsels boards and compliance departments on corporate compliance program development and other protective measures designed to mitigate the risk of litigation.
+Jennifer also counsels boards and compliance departments on corporate compliance program development and other protective measures designed to mitigate risk.

-While at the FDA, Ms. Bragg advised its Office of Criminal Investigations, where she tried to verdict four criminal jury cases involving violations of the Federal Food, Drug, and Cosmetic Act (FDCA) and other federal statutes.
-She was designated by the DOJ to serve as a special assistant US attorney in ongoing criminal investigations under the FDCA and served as the FDA Office of Chief Counsel’s primary liaison with the Office of Criminal Investigations relating to policy issues.
+While at the FDA, Jennifer advised its Office of Criminal Investigations, where she tried to verdict four criminal jury cases involving violations of the Federal Food, Drug, and Cosmetic Act (FDCA) and other federal statutes.
+She was designated by the DOJ to serve as a special assistant US attorney in ongoing criminal investigations under the FDCA, and served as the FDA Office of Chief Counsel’s primary liaison with the Office of Criminal Investigations relating to policy issues.

 A recognized thought leader, she frequently speaks at leading industry conferences, including for the Food and Drug Law Institute, Medical Device Manufacturers Association, AdvaMed, International Association of Defense Counsel, and DRI.